-We’re so excited to share this interview with you all.
+We’re so excited to share this interview with Elizabeth and Dale of Sweats and the City with you.
 We hope you enjoy this interview as much as our Editor in Chief did!

-Sweats and the City is an Instagram run by two girls with a passion for fitness and wellness.
+Sweats and the City is an Instagram account run by two girls with a passion for fitness and wellness.
 They left their 9-5s to run their Instagram full time.
 With a lot of myths in the industry and sites constantly telling you to run yourself to the ground to achieve results, these girls are a breath of fresh air.

 Brittany: I've been following you both for a while and love your healthy lifestyle and fitness recommendations.
 For our readers who aren't familiar with you, can you tell us a little about yourselves?

 Elizabeth + Dale: Thank you so much!
-We are Elizabeth + Dale, founders of @SweatsandtheCity.
+We are Elizabeth and Dale, founders of @SweatsandtheCity.
 We were set up as blind roommates a few years back and while living together developed a strong passion for boutique fitness.
 We loved the community aspect and the "me" time that these workout classes allowed us to carve into our 9-5's.
 We found ourselves coming home each day and discussing the classes we went to and wishing there was a platform that reviewed these studios (along with helpful tips so we wouldn't go into class not knowing the drill!).
 After searching (and with basically no success), we set out to create our own!
-From there, we've expanded to an all-encompassing health + wellness blog.
+From there, we've expanded to an all-encompassing health and wellness blog.

-Brittany: What was the most challenging thing about leaving your jobs to pursue your Instagram full time?
+Brittany: What was the most challenging thing about leaving your jobs to pursue your Sweats and the City Instagram full time?

 Elizabeth + Dale: When you leave a secure job to work for yourself, it's incredibly scary!
 Nothing is guaranteed, but you also don't grow by staying in your comfort zone.
 We reached a point where it became clear to us that we were missing out on a lot of things by being cooped up and unable to build our business every day.
 We put a lot of planning into the timing of this, and we're so glad we took the plunge!